 In addition to the admin dashboard, Flarum provides several console commands to help manage your forum over the terminal.

-To use the console:
+Using the console:

 sshinto the server where your flarum installation is hosted

-cdto the folder that contains a file called
+cdto the folder that contains the file

 - Run the command via

 php flarum [command]

 Lists all available management commands, as well as instructions for using management commands

 php flarum help [command_name]

 You can also output the help in other formats by using the --format option: